Contamination Bias in Linear Regressions: General Problem

-where the second equality uses iterated expectations and the fact that $E[\tilde{{X}}_{i}^2]=E[\tilde{X}_i{X}_i]$.
-Under \cref{eq:pscore_in_G}, $E[\tilde{X}_i X_i\mid W_i]=E[\tilde{X}_i^2\mid W_i]=\var(X_i\mid W_i)$, so the weights further simplify to $\lambda_{11}(W_i)=\frac{\var(X_i\mid W_i)}{E[\var(X_i\mid W_i)]}\ge 0$.
-This extends the \textcite{angrist98} result to a general control specification; versions of this extension appear in, for instance, \textcite{AnKr99handbook}, \textcite[Chapter 3.3]{AnPi09}, and \textcite{ArSa16}.
-The result provides a rationale for estimating the effect of a scalar as good as randomly assigned treatment using a partially linear model: so long as the specification of $\mathcal{G}$ is rich enough so that \cref{eq:pscore_in_G} holds, this model will identify a convex average of heterogeneous treatment effects.
-Moreover, as we will show in \Cref{sec:solutions}, the weights $\lambda_{11}(W_i)$ are efficient in that they minimize the semiparametric efficiency bound (conditional on the controls) for estimating a weighted-average treatment effect.
-This result makes the partially linear specification~\eqref{eq:partially_linear} especially appealing with a single binary treatment.
-On the other hand, when \cref{eq:model_based} holds but \cref{eq:pscore_in_G} does not, the weights $\lambda_{11}(W_i)$ need not be positive.
-We return to this point in \Cref{sec:discussion_thm}.
+This result provides a robustness rationale for estimating the effect of a single as-good-as-randomly assigned treatment with a partially linear model~\eqref{eq:partially_linear}: so long as the specification of $\mathcal{G}$ is rich enough to make \cref{eq:pscore_in_G} hold, $\beta$ will identify a convex average of heterogeneous treatment effects.
+In \Cref{sec:solutions} we will derive another rationale for targeting $\beta$ in this model, showing that the weights $\lambda_{11}(W_i)$ minimize the semiparametric efficiency bound (conditional on the controls) for estimating some weighted-average treatment effect.